 You can create the AMP version of existing pages, or create new pages with AMP by using apps such as Shopify API, FireAMP, or RocketAMP.

 Doing this only improves the speed of pages being viewed from mobile phones.
-This is quite convenient as make orders from their mobile phones.
+This is quite convenient as 79% of online shoppers make orders from their mobile phones.

 Bonus: Other effective ways to remove page speed limiters